 Your services will depend on your skills.
 They may include:

-Computer repair usually runs $60 to $80 per hour.
-Your ongoing expenses should be limited to fuel and marketing so you should aim for a profit margin of 80% when you’re working by yourself.
+Computer repair usually costs $60 to $80 per hour.
+Your ongoing expenses should be limited to fuel and marketing, so you should aim for a profit margin of 80% when you’re working alone.

 You can decide if you want to target business customers or residential customers.
 You can find business customers on LinkedIn or find residential customers on Instagram and Facebook.